Rikartt/Chess-Engine/README.md

             -   [X] Restructure async function calling and have everything inside a single init() function using await
             -   [X] Write the logic-reading function(s)
         -   [ ] Make the script use the logic to determine possible movable squares for the dragged piece and then draw half opaque circles on the possible squares.
-            -   [ ] Write a function that takes a piece's idx and returns possible moves/captures.
+            -   [X] Write a function that takes a piece's idx and returns possible moves/captures.
                 -   [X] The function is written but doesn't fully work yet.
 Following are the things left to do until the parent point can be checked
                 -   [X] The flipped for black attribute should be 'flipped for white'.
 Luckily you have the flippedcoefficient in the reading code so you just have to change the logic data.
                 -   [X] Only list pieces that are the opposite color as captures.
 And make captures possible at all, for some reason it doesn't work yet.
 This prevents future friendly fire.
-                -   [ ] Capturing only works for leapers as of now.
+                -   [X] Capturing only works for leapers as of now.
 Make it work for sliders, and make sliders work at all because right now it doesn't.
             -   [ ] Write a function that takes said moves and captures and draws previously mentioned half opaque circles over them
+                -   [X] moves
+                -   [ ] captures
         -   [ ] Make capturing possible
         -   [ ] Have the game determine when someone has won.
 -   [ ] Create a basic chess engine now that you have made a functioning chess game.